Cat at Foal Farm

 Which Dog Breeds Are Bad with Cats?

 While many dogs can coexist harmoniously with cats, some breeds have traits that might pose challenges when trying to create a cat-dog alliance.
-Here are a few breeds to consider carefully, or even avoid, if you have a resident feline:
+Here are a few breeds to consider carefully, or even avoid, if you have a resident feline that runs the house:

 Terriers